hafizkakar/ESHA-NB-IOT-V6/README.md

 * For anonymity, when NB-IoT device joins a new cell, the data server issues a 'New Unique ID' and 'Encryption Secret' to the device after authentication.
 * The Unique ID is used as identifier in blockchain.
 * IoT Devices are assigned ‘Device Address’ as permanent ID by the Data Server when they join blockchain for the first time.
+* ECM-SHA256 implementation highlighted in blue.

 <p align="center">Seed = Old Unique ID | Encryption Secret | Nonce  <br/>Unique ID = UUID(random.getrandbits(Seed)</p>
 <br/>